 To learn how to see information and statistics about your devices with Webroot installed, refer to Security Management.

 You can report on the latest value and status of your Webroot Security Management monitor by scheduling a Device Monitor Status report.
+Refer to Device Monitor Status in the legacy UI and Device Monitor Status report in the New UI.

 You can also create a custom filter to search for devices with a specific Security Management status.
 Refer to Filters.